 This list contains affiliate links.

 One Word From Sophia by Jim Averbeck is a funny look at family quirks, manners, and big words like loquacious and quadruped.
-The story is about a little girl Sophia that wants a giraffe for her birthday but to get it she must convince her family that includes a judge, a business person, a politician and a very very strict grandmother.
-My daughter loved this book, and I think that it’s perfect for Pre-K and older as the advanced vocabulary will appeal to their desire to act older.
+The story is about a little girl Sophia that wants a giraffe for her birthday.
+To get it, she must convince her family that includes a judge, a business person, a politician, and a very, very strict grandmother.
+My daughter loved this book.
+I think that it’s perfect for Pre-K and older.
+The advanced vocabulary will appeal to their desire to act older.

 Shante Keys and the New Year’s Peas by Gail Piernas Davenport is a story about a little girl who is visiting her Grandma for New Year’s Eve dinner and goes on the hunt for some cowpeas because her Grandma is all out.
 Along the way through the neighborhood, Shante learns all about different New Year’s Eve traditions.
 The best part is that when dinner is done, everyone comes to share.

 Grace for President by Kelly DiPucchio is fantastic.
 The very best part of this book is on the first page when the main character, a little girl named Grace, exclaims “Where are the girls?” in response to her teacher hanging up a poster of all the presidents.
 If I weren’t in a tent in the backyard while reading this with my son, I would have stood up and given Grace a standing ovation.
 Grace decides to run for president in the mock election for her grade at school and be the change.